Billie Creek Village: Demise and Reopening

 Billie Creek Village had funding issues more than once, and for several years.
 In 2012, the site was offered for auction with a bid in the range of $800,000 - $1.5 million.
 The next step was to divide the site into multiple parcels and listings to sell it piece-meal.

 In the summer of 2014, Billie Creek Village reopened with a Grand Reopening occurring on August 10, 2014.
+This revival did not last and it was again closed.

+Operational Management was purchased by Gregg Larson in April 2022.
+It is under this new management that Billie Creek is yet again open to the public for events and daily exploration through the village.